All comfort stations are barrier-free. There are nine designated wheelchair accessible campsites (#’s 50, 51, 94, 228, 282, 434, 436, 594, 1178).

 There is one picnic shelter located at the Day-Use area.
 It can be rented for exclusive use (phone 705 342 5492 to reserve), but it is normally available on a first-come first- served basis.

-The new Visitor Centre has 1,000 square metres of exhibit space with interactive exhibits about the park and the surrounding area.
+The Visitor Centre has 1,000 square metres of exhibit space with interactive exhibits about the park and the surrounding area.
 Popular attractions include the live Massasauga Rattlesnake and Eastern Foxsnake.
 Snake talks are held daily during the summer.
 Located on a stretch of rocky shoreline, the Visitor Centre has stunning views of Georgian Bay.